CorentinLouis/determine_equatorial_density_from_UV_measurements/README.md

 ## Overview
-This pipeline allows to determine the density $\rho$ and the height scale $H$ of the Jovian equatorial density, from the Trans-hemispheric Electron Beam (TEB) and Main Alfvén Wing (MAW) UV spots and the separation longitude separation between them.
+This pipeline allows to determine the density $\rho$ and the height scale $H$ of the Jovian equatorial density, from the Trans-hemispheric Electron Beam (TEB) and Main Alfvén Wing (MAW) UV spots and the separation in longitude separation between them.

 ## Exemple of Use